 There are many elements to a police interview, and this article aims to address the common questions with attending a police interview:

 I’m Unsure What I Should Say, What Should I Say?

 If you are unsure as to what you should say, then as the old saying goes, “loose lips sink ships.”
-If you are a suspect and are officially being interviewed, it is best that you provide a “no comment” interview.
+If you are a suspect and are officially being interviewed, you should provide a “no comment” interview.
 The law requires that you must provide ‘identifier’ details such as name, date of birth and address, but other than this, you have the choice to make a no comment interview.
-It is an offence to not provide the “identifier” details and therefore a further charge may be issued.
+It is an offence not to provide the “identifier” details and therefore a further charge may be issued.

 If you decide to make a no comment interview, it is best to enter a no comment interview at the start of the interview.
 It does not help your case to answer some questions and answer “no comment” to others.